Continuous delivery only pays off when faster releases are not bought with hidden operational risk.

 1. The right signals at the right time

-Automation should include rollback mechanisms, canary deployments and feature flags to minimize risks.
+Automation should include rollback mechanisms, canary rollouts, and feature flags so user risk stays bounded.

-CI/CD scripts must undergo code review, be tested and versioned along with the main application code.
+CI/CD scripts should be reviewed, tested, and versioned with the same seriousness as application code.

 Who is this book for?